BigPolarBear1/factorization/README.md

 And once a solution is found, we just take a square root over a finite field.

 Should all be finished somewhere this week...

+Update: I'll get the linear algebra working tomorrow... straightforward enough... just copy paste from my QS PoC... then I can verify all the math.
+Then that's either going to work and I can probably finish the PoC completely very quickly.. or there will still be some hidden snakes in the math that I'll need to figure out (but I'm sure I can manage as I now understand things far better then before)... we'll see tomorrow.
+Today was a slow day.. just depression.
+I need to finish this soon.
+I think come January I'm just going to spent a year in the wilderness by myself... these last two years changed me...
+I feel deeply disgusted by humanity.